 by Sebastian Folsach Thyge Hansen

-• Presentation Storage: Slides and other data files on our SharePoint site ("O-drive").
+📂 Presentation storage – Store and retrieve slides and data files on this SharePoint site ("O-drive").